Learning French in Paris: The Best Schools and Programs for Your Language Goal

 If you’re really trying to speak French, eventually you’ll want to go to the motherland.
-Unless you are one of those super annoying people who has an “amazing ear” and picks up languages from just a vacation (looking at my sister), you’re going to need a school.
+And unless you are one of those super annoying people who has an “amazing ear” and picks up languages from just a vacation (looking at my sister), you’re going to need a school.

-How much it will cost you and how intense of a program you enter will depend on why you’re in France.
+How much it will cost you and how intense of a program you’ll want depends on why you’re in France.

-There are way too many options to give you all of them, but here are the language schools and programs I’ve personally tried, want to try, or have otherwise looked into.
-The majority are in Paris because that is where I have lived in France, but hopefully this gives you a jumping off point.
+There are way too many options to give you all of them, but here are the best language schools and programs I’ve personally tried or have otherwise looked into.

 IF YOU WANT SMALLER CLASSES

-When we moved to Paris in June, I decided I wanted a smaller school with more personalized feeling to kick start my French learning.
-I already had the basics, and wanted somewhere that would focus a lot of class time on speaking.
-I found three options that I thought looked great.
+When I first moved to Paris in June 2017, I wanted a smaller school with more personalized feeling to kick start my French learning.
+I already had the basics, and was looking for a program that would focus a lot of class time on speaking.
+I found three options that looked great.
 They don’t have libraries and movie screenings, but do provide a boutique, personal style of learning.

 A smaller school is also a good option if you’re only going to be in France for a couple weeks and want to brush up your French quickly.
 None of these schools utilize textbooks, focusing more on conversational skills and using worksheets when needed.

 I ended up going with Lutece Langue because it had great reviews, was close to my apartment (the school has since moved to the Saint Germain area) and is at a good price point.
 I’m very glad I did.
 My classes were never more that 4 or 5 people, my teacher Christine was excellent, patient and fun, and at least half the class was spent practicing conversation.
 Every day felt like a safe, welcoming place to make mistakes and improve my French speaking, which is exactly what I needed.